High voltage: Electrostatic generators

 A high voltage is not necessarily dangerous if it cannot deliver substantial current.
 Despite electrostatic machines such as Van de Graaff generators and Wimshurst machines producing voltages approaching one million volts, they deliver a brief sting.
-That is because the current is low, e.g. only a relatively few electrons move.
+That is because the current is low, i.e. only a relatively few electrons move.
 These devices have a limited amount of stored energy, so the average current produced is low and usually for a short time, with impulses peaking in the 1 A range for a nanosecond.

 The discharge may involve extremely high voltage over very short periods, but to produce heart fibrillation, an electric power supply must produce a significant current in the heart muscle continuing for many milliseconds, and must deposit a total energy in the range of at least millijoules or higher.
 Relatively high current at anything more than about fifty volts can therefore be medically significant and potentially fatal.

 During the discharge, these machines apply high voltage to the body for only a millionth of a second or less.
 So a low current is applied for a very short time, and the number of electrons involved is very small.